-(1) causes serious bodily injury to another; or

-(2) uses or exhibits a deadly weapon.
+- (1) causes serious bodily injury to another; or - (2) uses or exhibits a deadly weapon.

-"In the course of committing theft" means conduct that occurs in an attempt to commit, during the commission, or in the immediate flight after the attempt or commission of theft.
+RECORDER'S MEMORANDUM This instrument is of poor quality at the time of imaging "In the course of committing theft" means conduct that occurs in an attempt to commit, during the commission, or in the immediate flight after the attempt or commission of theft.